austBrink/aPrimerInProgramming/README.md

 Javascript is a computer language that allows developers to write scripts that can be executed in your web browser (That's called front end), or programs ran on a computer / server (that's called backend).

 # 🤓 Who's the teacher?
 - Hi!
 I'm Austin.
 I am a fullstack web developer and part time math and computer science tutor.
-In my down time I love hanging out with my wife Hannah, journaling, petting our little cat Lu, and playing accustic guitar.
+In my down time I love hanging out with my wife Hannah, journaling, petting our little cat Lu, and playing acoustic guitar.

 # 👀 What We'll Cover
 For this course I want to make sure that you have a solid introduction to core concepts of computer programming.
 We'll talk about problem solving and creating good user / developer experiences both in terms of thinking programmatically and writing clean code to solve problems.